 Bank has put in place an organizational framework for Bank-wide management of risk on integrated basis.
-The structure ensures coordinated process for measuring and managing all material risks on an enterprise-wide basis to achieve organizational goals.
-The structure is designed in tune with the regulatory guidelines.
+The structure ensures coordinated process for measuring and managing all

 Bank's Board at the top of the structure assumes overall responsibility for Bank-wide management of risk.
 The Board approves risk management policies of the Bank and sets risk exposure limits based on Bank's risk appetite and risk bearing capacity.
 Risk Management Committee of the Board assumes responsibility for devising policy and strategy for enterprise-wide risk management.
 The Committee also sets guidelines for measurement of risks, risk mitigation and control parameters and approves adequate infrastructure for risk management.
 The Committee meets regularly and reviews the reports placed before it on various risk areas.